dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

  | Disaggregation    |      |      |    |      |        |        |          |
  +-------------------+------+------+----+------+--------+--------+----------+

-Overview of hyperlaunch Flow
+Overview of Hyperlaunch Flow
 ----------------------------

-Before delving into hyperlaunch, a good basis to start with is an understanding of the current process to create a domain.
+Before delving into Hyperlaunch, a good basis to start with is an understanding of the current process to create a domain.
 A way to view this process starts with the core configuration which is the information the hypervisor requires to make the call to `domain_create`, followed by basic construction to provide the